 Appointment availability is based on the doctors’ schedules, any cancellations, and the type of appointment (consult, follow-up, post-op, etc.), but most patients are pleased with how quickly their appointments can be worked in.
 We’ve been told that our practice has exceptionally efficient scheduling both in relation to doctor availability as well as waiting time in the lobby after arrival.

-You'll need your new patient forms that were mailed to you or that you printed off our web site.
-Please have everything completed before you arrive to help us minimize your waiting time.
-Be sure to bring your insurance card and driver's license so we can make a copy of each, unless you have copies with you.
-Also bring any medicals records, reports or results that will help explain or clarify your medical history as it relates to your diagnosis and treatment at the Fertility Center.
+Please have your medical history completed before you arrive to help us minimize your waiting time.
+You will have additional forms to fill out once you arrive.
+Be sure to bring your insurance card and driver’s license so we can make a copy of each, unless you have copies with you.
+Also bring any medical records, reports or results that will help explain or clarify your medical history as it relates to your diagnosis and treatment at Fertility Center.

 Plan to be here an hour, at least.
 You may finish more quickly, but some new patients spend closer to 90 minutes with our doctors and staff.